Show Key Points

 -

-Environmental Responsibility: As the world faces climate change, the RNI places main emphasis on stewardship of natural resources and climate action, focusing on sustainable and intergenerational Planning of the government policies and executions.
+Environmental Responsibility: emphasis on stewardship of natural resources and climate action, focusing on sustainable and intergenerational Planning of the government policies and executions.

 -

-External Responsibility: It measures a country's contribution to peace, cooperation and global stability, evaluates peaceful Co-existence during the international stability and conflict resolution and Global Cooperation in shared global challenges like food security and sustainable dveleopment.
+External Responsibility: measures a country's contribution to peace, cooperation and global stability, evaluates peaceful Co-existence during the international stability, conflict resolution and Global Cooperation in shared global challenges like food security and sustainable dveleopment.

 Institutions in Collaboration with The World Intellectual Foundation: